Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Methods

 The TTS and ETS of xnfSAT, CryptoMiniSat, WalkSAT-SKC, and Kissat were calculated using an Intel Xeon CPU running at 2.60~GHz with 512~GB of system memory and 128 virtual cores.
 For the ITS and TTS estimations, the number of trials was set to 1000 by all algorithms and instances in order to obtain a reliable success probability $\theta$~\cite{noori2025repeats}.
 For CryptoMiniSat, the parameter named ``maxsol'' was set to~$1$, quantifying the number of targeted solutions found by the algorithm.
 The maximum allowed runtime for Kissat was set to 300 seconds.
 For WalkSAT-XNF, WalkSAT-SKC, and xnfSAT, each trial was capped at $10^9$ maximum allowed bit flips.
 The noise parameters used for WalkSAT-XNF were optimized in a grid search for the different problem classes.
 The optimized parameters are displayed in \Cref{tab:noise_levels}.
+The computation of the ETS for each solver is outlined in \Cref{table:ETS}.